 Federal Income Tax Refund Offset

-Federal and state laws authorize the Child Support Enforcement Administration (CSEA) to intercept federal income tax refunds.
+Federal and state laws authorize the Child Support Administration (CSA) to intercept federal income tax refunds.
 All cases are automatically certified for federal tax offset if the arrears are $500 or more, and are equal to or greater than two times the monthly support order.
 A notice is sent to the obligor 30 days before certification.
 An obligor may challenge the amount of arrears by sending a signed request for an investigation to the local child support agency.
-CSEA cannot predict when a federal tax offset might be received or the amount of any such offset.
+CSA cannot predict when a federal tax offset might be received or the amount of any such offset.

 State Income Tax Refund Offset